kunalj101/python_intro_hackathon/chapter1.md

 *** =instructions
 - Python is easy to learn.
-- Python is interpreted language, hence the computation times can be high compared to compiler based languages in some cases.
+- Python is an interpreted language, so computation times can be higher than compiler based languages in some cases.
 - Python has good libraries for data science.
-- It is production ready language (from web & software perspective).
+- It is a production ready language (from web & software perspective).

 *** =hint
 Interpreted languages are typically easier to learn, but take longer computational time than compiler based languages.